 At the end of our Needles Highway route was Sylvan Lake Lodge.
 This beautiful and rustic lodge was a great place to stop for lunch and a bathroom break.
-After lunch we walked around near the lodge to admire more of the views of Custer State Park before finishing the Needles Highway drive.
-This was hands down one of the most memorable parts of our South Dakota trip.
+After lunch we walked around the lodge area to admire more views of Custer State Park before finishing the Needles Highway drive.

 Pro Tip: Don’t rent a car that makes you feel uncomfortable driving.
 The rental service upgraded us to an Expedition, but I knew I did not want to drive narrow roads or pay for fuel in such a large vehicle so I refused the upgrade.

 Custer State Park is 71,000 acres (290 sq km) of diverse terrain and home to many types of animals.
 The Wildlife Loop is a popular way to see a variety of animals that call Custer State Park home.
 The best time to drive the Wildlife Loop is in the morning or late afternoon/early evening, when the animals are usually most active.